Special rates require proof of eligibility at check-in.

 Master bowl-turner Dan DeLuz creates works of art from 50 types of exotic wood grown on the Big Island.
 The shop features a variety of items—from picture frames to jewelry boxes—made from koa, monkeypod, mango, kiawe, and other fine local hardwoods.

-This meandering labyrinth of buildings includes cafés, restaurants, boutiques, a frozen-yogurt shop, and several art galleries.
-At night, locals gather to watch the outdoor sand volleyball games held in the courtyard or to grab a couple of beers at one of several sports bars.
-Jack's Diving Locker offers gear and scuba lessons.
+This meandering oceanfront marketplace includes cafés, restaurants, boutiques, sushi, a frozen-yogurt shop, and several art galleries.
+At night, locals gather to watch outdoor sand volleyball games held in the courtyard or grab a beer and enjoy live music.
+This place is always hopping and it has the biggest free parking lot in downtown Kailua-Kona.

 This in-town shopping center includes a Safeway with an excellent deli section for on-the-go snacks, as well a Wal-Mart, where visitors can find affordable Hawaiian souvenirs including discounted Kona coffee and macadamia nuts.

 Popular for its original print dresses, skirts, and tops for women and girls, this store's feminine, flirty outfits are all designed and made in Hawaii and offer a contemporary twist on traditional "aloha" wear.
 In addition to clothing, the boutique carries perfume, jewelry, hats, slippers, stuffed animals, and other trinkets and toys. www.cinnamongirl.com.

 The Waikoloa branch of this 25-year fashion veteran offers really sweet matching aloha outfits for the entire family. www.blueginger.com.